ObserveRTC/schemas/npm-samples-lib/README.md

 Field | Description
 --- | ---
 clientId (**Mandatory**) | Unique id of the client providing samples.
-Must be a valid UUID timestamp (**Mandatory**) | The timestamp the sample is created in GMT callId | If it is provided the server uses the given id to match clients in the same call.
+Must be a valid UUID. timestamp (**Mandatory**) | The timestamp the sample is created in GMT callId | If provided, the server uses the given id to match clients in the same call.
 Must be a valid UUID. sampleSeq | The sequence number a source assigns to the sample.
-Every time the source make a sample at a client this number should be monothonically incremented. roomId | The WebRTC app configured room id the client joined for the call. userId | The WebRTC app configured human readable user id the client is joined. engine | WebRTC App provided information related to the engine the client uses. platform | WebRTC App provided information related to the platform the client uses. browser | WebRTC App provided information related to the browser the client uses. os | WebRTC App provided information related to the operation system the client uses. mediaConstraints | The WebRTC app provided List of the media constraints the client has. mediaDevices | The WebRTC app provided List of the media devices the client has. userMediaErrors | The WebRTC app provided List of user media errors the client has. extensionStats | The WebRTC app provided custom stats payload customCallEvents | User provided custom call events customObserverEvents | User provided custom call events iceServers | The WebRTC app provided List of ICE server the client used. localSDPs | The local part of the Signal Description Protocol to establish connections dataChannels | Measurements about the data channels currently avaialble on peer connections pcTransports | Transport stats of Peer Connection iceCandidatePairs | Candidate pair stats mediaSources | WebRTC App provided information related to the operation system the client uses.
+Each time the source takes a sample at a client, this number should be monotonically incremented. roomId | The WebRTC app configured room id the client joined for the call. userId | The WebRTC app configured human-readable user id the client is joined. engine | WebRTC App provided information related to the engine the client uses. platform | WebRTC App provided information related to the platform the client uses. browser | WebRTC App provided information related to the browser the client uses. os | WebRTC App provided information related to the operating system the client uses. mediaConstraints | The WebRTC app provided list of the media constraints the client has. mediaDevices | The WebRTC app provided list of the media devices the client has. userMediaErrors | The WebRTC app provided list of user media errors the client has. extensionStats | The WebRTC app provided custom stats payload customCallEvents | User provided custom call events customObserverEvents | User provided custom observer events iceServers | The WebRTC app provided list of ICE servers the client used. localSDPs | The local part of the Signal Description Protocol to establish connections dataChannels | Measurements about the data channels currently available on peer connections pcTransports | Transport stats of Peer Connection iceCandidatePairs | Candidate pair stats mediaSources | WebRTC App provided information related to the operation system the client uses.